 Chapter 8 - Example 8.1 - 8.6, 8.9, 8.10 (Test 1 after completion)

-2. CLAB 124-------Please be prepared for experiment 3.
+Please be prepared for experiment 10.
+Please remember to print and bring to class the modified procedure for the Buffers experiment that is a link on the Information Sheet.
 You should read the introductory material and the procedure in your lab manual (or modification if applicable).
 Be sure to prepare an outline (summary) of the procedure in your notebook.
 Remember to bring your lab manual and notebook to class and wear proper lab attire.
 Please also bring a calculator (does not need to be scientific).
 Please study the link on the class web page for Common Laboratory Operations and Apparatus.

 Raw data: Table for part A to include fp of water, fp of each solution mass of each solute, mass of water for each solution.